CTN Foundation

 Brenda Chapman

 Brenda Chapman is an American animator, screenwriter, storyboard artist, and director.
-In 1998, she became the first woman to direct an animated feature from a major studio, DreamWorks Animation's The Prince of Egypt.
-In 2012, she directed the Disney/Pixar film Brave with Mark Andrews, becoming the first woman to win the Academy Award for Best Animated Feature.
+In 1998, she became the first woman to direct an animated feature from a major studio, for DreamWorks Animation on Prince of Egypt.
+In 2012, she directed the Disney/Pixar film Brave, becoming the first woman to win the Academy Award for Best Animated Feature.

 IMDB